Body

 A spooky view across Lake Champlain, with only waves and fog visable.

 Under the water with Champ is a myriad of shipwrecks - in fact, there are over 300 known wrecks here.
 One force that might be behind some of the wrecks is the Champlain Witch.
 Tales among sailors and fishermen over the years attest that the Champlain Witch is responsible for the unfortunate fate of the Sarah Ellen.
 In 1860, the Sarah Ellen left Willsboro for Burlington, Vermont with three people onboard: Henry Clay and his new bride, Lucy, and Joseph LaPlante.
-When the ship wrecked, Henry and Lucy were lost under the waves, and some say that is because the Champlain Witch was jealous.
+When the ship was wrecked, Henry and Lucy were lost under the waves, and some say that is because the Champlain Witch was jealous.

 Ghosts in E-town